 Sunshine duration (SD) is a fundamental indicator of near-surface radiative conditions and cloudiness (WMO, 2018).
 It provides an integrated measure of the combined effects of cloud cover, aerosol attenuation, and solar geometry, and has long been used in climatology, agrometeorology, hydrology, and renewable energy applications.
 Sunshine duration remains particularly relevant in regions where direct measurements of surface solar radiation are scarce, as it serves as a proxy for solar resource availability and atmospheric transmissivity (Asilevi et al., 2019; Wild, 2016; Wild 2009).

 In sub-Saharan Africa, long-term ground-based observations of sunshine duration are limited in both spatial coverage and temporal continuity.
-Existing records are often affected by station relocations, changes in instrumentation (e.g. Campbell–Stokes recorders to automated sensors), observer practices, and data gaps, all of which complicate the detection of robust climate signals (Wild et al., 2013).
+Existing records are often affected by station relocations, changes in instrumentation (e.g., Campbell–Stokes recorders to automated sensors), observer practices, and data gaps, all of which complicate the detection of robust climate signals (Wild et al., 2013).
 These challenges are especially critical in the tropics, where cloud regimes are highly variable and where aerosols from biomass burning, mineral dust, and anthropogenic sources exert strong seasonal modulation on surface radiation (Bellouin et al., 2020).
-As a result, independent, spatially consistent climate data records are essential for assessing long-term variability and trends in sunshine duration across West Africa.
+As a result, independent, spatially consistent climate data records (CDRs) are essential for assessing long-term variability and trends in sunshine duration across West Africa.

-Satellite-derived climate data records (CDRs) offer a powerful complement to ground-based observations by providing spatially continuous and temporally homogeneous datasets over multi-decadal periods.
+Satellite-derived CDRss offer a powerful complement to ground-based observations by providing spatially continuous and temporally homogeneous datasets over multi-decadal periods.
 The EUMETSAT Satellite Application Facility on Climate Monitoring (CM SAF) has developed a suite of CDRs for surface radiation based on geostationary satellite observations, among which the SARAH (Surface Solar Radiation Data Set – Heliosat) family is one of the most widely used (Pfeifroth et al., 2024; Hollmann et al., 2006).
 SARAH products employ the Heliosat method to retrieve surface shortwave radiation and sunshine duration from satellite-derived cloud properties, with inter-satellite calibration to ensure long-term consistency (Pfeifroth et al., 2023).

 The most recent release, SARAH-3, represents a major advancement over earlier versions by extending temporal coverage back to 1983, i.e., more than 4 decades of data on a 0.05° x 0.05° spatial longitude/latitude grid (Pfeifroth et al., 2024), improving cloud detection and classification, refining radiative transfer parameterizations, and enhancing consistency across successive Meteosat generations.
 SARAH-3 provides daily, monthly, and climatological SD fields at high spatial resolution, making it highly attractive for climate monitoring, solar energy assessment, and trend analysis, particularly in data-sparse regions such as Africa.